vieradaniel/DD-TrabajoFinal-Frontend2020/progress.md

 1) First I want to connect the API  and play a little with it to see all the posibilities I have.
 2)20/5/2021 I was able to access the data from the API and store it in a variable (for later use) but I know it's not the way to do it.
 I'm repeating too much code...
+3) Adding some css html to "choose your pokemon section"